tecladocode/web-dev-bootcamp/curriculum/section06/lectures/01_hello_world_flask/README.md

 ### Write Your First "Hello, World!"
 Application

-Now go to the `app` folder that you've just created and create a new python file called `hello.py`.
+Now go to the `app` folder that you've just created and create a new Python file called `hello.py`.
 Add the following lines to the `hello.py` file.

 ```python
 # hello.py